ElianCodes/ElianCodes-frontend/content/blog/using-tailwind-with-sass-preprocessor.md

   },
 ```

-out of the box this does work for the basics, but still the nested classes were not working, so I now could follow [the documentation](<https://github.com/postcss/postcss#usage>) and add the plugigs to the `postcss.config.js`
+out of the box this does work for the basics, but still the nested classes were not working, so I now could follow [the documentation](<https://github.com/postcss/postcss#usage>) and add the plugins to the `postcss.config.js`

 ```javascript
 //postcss.config.js